Ayanokouji2/Velox/backend/Readme.md

-# User Management API
+# User Registration API

 ## Overview
-This API provides endpoints for user registration, login, and profile management.
-It utilizes JSON Web Tokens (JWT) for authentication and ensures secure password storage through hashing.
+This API allows users to register by providing their details.
+It creates a new user in the database and returns a JSON Web Token (JWT) for authentication.

-## Endpoints
+## API Endpoint

-### User Registration
+### Register User
 - **URL:** `/api/user/register`
 - **Method:** `POST`
 - **Authentication:** None required for registration.

 #### Description
-Registers a new user by creating a user account in the database and issuing a JWT for authentication.
+The `/api/user/register` endpoint is used to create a new user account.
+Users must provide their first name, last name (optional), email, and password.
+Upon successful registration, the API will return a JWT that can be used for authenticating future requests.

-#### Request Format
+## Request Format

 ### Headers
 - `Content-Type: application/json`

 ### Body
+The request body must be a JSON object containing the following fields:

 ```json
 {
     "fullname": {